Higgs inflation in Einstein-Cartan gravity: Numerical procedure

 \textit{Sampling of the parameter space.} We can use ${N_\star=N_\star(\xi,\; \xi_\gamma,\; \xi_\eta, \; \bar{\gamma})}$ to study the parameter space of the theory (\ref{S_eff}).
 We fix the value of $N_\star$ as in \Eq (\ref{N}).
 This condition defines a three-dimensional surface in the four-dimensional parameter space.
 In sections~\ref{sec:NiehYan}, \ref{sec:Holst} and \ref{sec:gen} we present the two- and three-dimensional slices of this surface.

-In order to efficiently sample the parameter space we use \texttt{emcee} sampler which employs the ensemble Markov chain Monte Carlo (MCMC) method, see~\cite{2013PASP..125..306F} and references therein.
+In order to efficiently sample the parameter space we use \texttt{emcee} sampler which employs the ensemble Markov chain Monte Carlo (MCMC) method, see~\cite{ForemanMackey:2012ig} and references therein.
 The log-likelihood function for the sampler is given by

 with $\sigma_N = 0.01$.
+We choose flat priors for logarithms of the non-minimal couplings.
 Note that we employ MCMC technique -- which is commonly used for Bayesian inference -- as a mere numerical tool allowing for efficient sampling.
 Thus we do not assign any special meaning to $\sigma_N$.
 At the end we select the points in the parameter space which result in $N_\star$ being sufficiently close to $55$.

 \textit{Computation of the observables.} Once the parameter space is sampled, we determine the cosmological parameters through $n_s=1-6\epsilon+2\eta$, $r=16\epsilon$.
 Not all points satisfying condition~\eqref{N} lead to reasonable values of $r$ and $n_s$.
 In fact, for some of them $n_s$ can be very small or even negative.
 We discard all parameter sets for which $n_s<0.5$.